Career support

 School careers support

-The School has two dedicated Employability Officers, Marika Hildebrandova and Mischa Wilmers, who will support you with personal development and career planning throughout your time with us.
-As a student in the School of Law you will be able to book one-to-one appointments with Marika and Mischa to get advice on how to make the most of your time with us and to discuss your career aspirations.
+The School’s dedicated Employability Officer, Marika Hildebrandova will support you with personal development and career planning throughout your time with us.
+As a student in the School of Law you will be able to book one-to-one appointments with Marika to get advice on how to make the most of your time with us and to discuss your career aspirations.

-Our Employability Officers also organise a number of opportunities for you to get ahead when it comes to applying for graduate roles.
+Marika also organises a number of opportunities to help you get ahead when it comes to applying for graduate roles.

 Opportunities include: